 Simple ideas to paint on a Wooden Box

 This project really could not be much easier.
 There are endless ways you could paint a wooden box, but for this project I decided to stick with a flower + plant theme.

 I started by doing just a little bit of flower designs for painting on wood doodling on a scrap piece of paper.
-I drew about 4 or 5 different flower and leave type combinations.
-I ended up modifying some of those designs, but I found it helpful to have a few ideas to start pulling from when it was time to paint.
+I drew about 4 or 5 different simple flowers and leaf type combinations.
+I ended up modifying some of those designs, but I found it very helpful to have a few ideas to start pulling from when it was time to paint.

-Make sure you give your paint pens a good few shakes to mix up the paint.
-Also, tap a few times on the paint marker tip on a spare piece of paper to allow for any big globs of plating to get out before starting on your wooden box.
+Make sure you give your paint pen a good few shakes to mix up the paint.
+Also, tap the marker tip a few times on a spare piece of paper to allow for any big globs of paint to get out, before starting on your wooden box.

-Next, simply start drawing “painting” your flower patterns onto the box.
+Next, simply start drawing or “painting” your flower patterns onto the box.

-And the best part about how to paint a wooden box is you can make it up as you go!
+And the best part about how to paint a wooden box is you can really make it up as you go!
 For any smaller empty areas, I filled with a set of three larger polka dots and then many small dots.
 I think that helped to break up the patterns and spaces nicely.

 If your pencil box is a lighter colored wood or it’s been left as natural wood, you may need to lighten stain the wood so the white paint pen shows up.
 Or you could always use a different color paint pen, black would be so stunning!